allamand/eks-blueprint-terraform-demo/README.md

 # EKS Blueprint for Terraform - Sample for blue/green cluster migration

-We are going to uses this repository to show how to leverage blue/green application migration between EKS Blueprint clusters, based on Amazon Route53 weitghed records with LoadBalancer Contreoller and External DNS.
+This directory provide a pattern based on [EKS Blueprint for Terraform](https://aws-ia.github.io/terraform-aws-eks-blueprints) that show how to leverage blue/green or canary application workload migration between EKS clusters, using [Amazon Route 53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-policy-weighted.html) weighted routing with [AWS LoadBalancer Controller](https://aws-ia.github.io/terraform-aws-eks-blueprints/v4.13.0/add-ons/aws-load-balancer-controller/) and [External DNS add-on](https://aws-ia.github.io/terraform-aws-eks-blueprints/v4.13.0/add-ons/external-dns/).

-We are working with the accompagning GitHup repository for our GitOps workloads in https://github.com/aws-samples/eks-blueprints-workloads
+We are leveraging [the existing EKS Blueprints Workloads GitHub repository](https://github.com/aws-samples/eks-blueprints-workloads) to deploy our GitOps [ArgoCD](https://aws-ia.github.io/terraform-aws-eks-blueprints/v4.13.0/add-ons/argocd/) workloads, which are defined as helm charts.
+We are leveraging [ArgoCD Apps of apps](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/) pattern where an ArgoCD Application can also reference other ArgoCD Applications.

 > **Note**: Currently we need this [PR](https://github.com/aws-samples/eks-blueprints-workloads/pull/22) to be merged for this demo. in the meantime, we configured the `terraform.tfvars.example` to use the soruce of this PR repo so that the example will work.

 See the Architecture of what we are building